Monogi/repair_mnemonic/README.md

 # repair_mnemonic

-Brute force mnemonic words with Py3
+Brute force mnemonic words with Py3 for eth addresses mnemonic 12 15 18 21 24

 # Config file
 online_mode: "true/false".
 Responsible for how we will get a list of mnemonic words from the github repository or locally